tranvaj/UPS2023_SP_GO_1_15_15/readme.md

 - `go.mod`: Defines the Go module and its dependencies.
 - `main.go`: The entry point for the server application.
 - `readme.md`: This file, providing an overview of the project.
-- 'KIV_UPS_SP.pdf': Documentation of this project written in Czech language.
+- `KIV_UPS_SP.pdf`: Documentation of this project written in Czech language.

 ## Getting Started